abichinger/odoo_cloud_link_docs/drives/gdrive.md

 {% include module.md module="gdrive" %}

 {% include store_link.md module="gdrive" %} allows you to connect Odoo with Google Drive.
-This extension is ideal if you want to backup your documents to the cloud.
+This extension is ideal if you want to back up your documents to the cloud.

 ![Google Drive](../assets/gdrive_settings.png)